danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/xf/customers_xf.md

 This model creates a clean table that one can easily join on `zuora_base_mrr` tables to have some financial information.
 It deduplicates, transforms and joins on `zuora_subscription_xf`, `zuora_rate_plan` and `zuora_rate_plan_charge` in order to create a table at the granularity of one charge per row.

-This model first unions the 2 ephemeral model `customers_db_charges_with_valid_charges` and `customers_db_charges_with_incomplete_charges` which provide a clean list of all orders that have been created in the subscription portal and that can be linked to zuora subscriptions and charges.
+This model first unions the 2 ephemeral models `customers_db_charges_with_valid_charges` and `customers_db_charges_with_incomplete_charges` which provides a clean list of all orders that have been created in the subscription portal and that can be linked to Zuora subscriptions and charges.

 The union of these 2 tables is then easily joined on `zuora_base_mrr` to add financial information such as `mrr`, `tcv`, `quantity_ordered`...